-- To provide evaluation, intervention, education and training for persons served and family members of all ages who exhibit rehabilitation needs after a spinal cord injury or impairment. - The program goal is to aid the person served in achieving their highest level of function in self care activities, motor development, address and provide resources for life activities, self-advocacy, emergency preparedness, and social and emotional adjustment. - The family/caregiver(s) are integral members of the persons served rehabilitation team.
-We seek their involvement in developing goals, in education, carrying through home programs and preparing for community integration is encouraged and facilitated. - The program will explore technology that will support patients long-term needs.
+- To provide evaluation, intervention, education and training for persons served and family members of all ages, who demonstrate rehabilitation needs after a stroke. - The program goal is to aid the person served in achieving his/her highest level of function in self care activities, motor development, executive functioning, communication, cognition, life activities, self-advocacy, emergency preparedness and social and emotional adjustment. - The stroke program supports and provides education to person served, as appropriate, to minimize risk of complications due to stroke, prevention of additional strokes with lifestyle changes, how to recognize the signs of stroke and community resources. - The family/caregiver(s) are integral members of the persons served rehabilitation team.
+We seek their involvement in educational opportunities, developing goals, carrying through home programs and preparing for community integration. - The program will explore technology that will help support patients long-term needs.